 Having all of that extra surface space was awesome for storing laundry baskets and folding laundry that came out of the dryer:

-I bought our butcher block at IKEA and don’t think they have any solid wood options anymore but you can find solid butcher block in several size options {here}.
-You can see more details including info on the cabinets we installed above our washer & dryer in {this laundry room renovation post}.
+I bought our butcher block at IKEA and don’t think they have any solid wood options anymore but you can find similar butcher block {here}.
+You can see more details including info on the cabinets we installed above our washer & dryer in my post on our IKEA laundry room cabinets.

 7. Create a Mudroom Using IKEA Wardrobes